 A systematic introduction to the discipline, designed to give the beginning student exposure to major topics associated with the subfields of geography.
 Geographic concepts and theories using real world examples will be presented in order to examine spatial information and patterns that exist on the earth.
 Fall, Spring.

 Introduction to the geography of the world's peoples and places.
 Adopting a regional perspective, the course examines the homogenizing and diversifying forces inherent among the world's countries, peoples, and physical environments.
 Includes resource materials for teaching geography.
-Students may not receive credit for both ISGEOG 101 and GEOG 105.
+Students may not receive credit for both ISGEOG 101 and ISGEOG 201.
 Fall, Spring.

 Explores the complex relationships between nature, culture, and place.
 Emphasis is placed on spatial aspects of human interactions with the environment resulting in serious issues, including pollution, global climate change, and resource depletion.
 Environmentally sustainable actions will be examined and assessed.
-Prerequisite: IQL 101 or ITW 101.
-Fall, even years.
+Fall.

 An opportunity for a qualified student to explore work in an area of individual interest, selected and pursued in consultation with a faculty member.
 Prerequisite: Permission of the instructor who will supervise the independent study.
 May be repeated for a total of 4 credits.
 Occasionally.